kolubex/nfs/README.md

 4. In detail logging was done in the all the three channels on the terminal, because there was no mention of a file for logging.
 5. On doing `mkfile` on a folder which does not exist, the folder is created and the file is created inside it.
 6. On doing `mkdir` on a folder which does not exist, the folder is created.
-6. The STOP packet which we understood was the usage of `\r\n` in the end of the command.
+7. The STOP packet which we understood was the usage of `\r\n` in the end of the command.
+8. We are NOT initializing the storage servers with any files, but we add to the storage servers initially based on least storage.
+9. But how do we test multiple storage servers - For that we initialised three storage servers randomly to check the functionality.
+10. Handling Multiple Clients - We have used threads to handle multiple clients.
+11. An LRU search is done first and then a Tries search is implemented.
+12. The `ls` command is implemented to list all the files and folders in all the storage servers.
+13. The `cp` command is implemented to copy a file from one place to other place.
+14. The `rm` command is implemented to remove a file from the storage server.
+15. There is an immediate duplication of files in the storage servers after write.